 The Westbend Public Art Program is showcased throughout the trendy, new shopping center taken shape alongside the Trinity River.
 A photo exhibit by the Amon Carter Museum of American Art, multiple murals and Laura Kimpton's LOVE sculpture complete the space.
-Be on the lookout for the latest addition: Visit Fort Worth's "Y'all Means All" mural across from Ascension Coffee.
+Be on the lookout for Visit Fort Worth's "Y'all Means All" mural across from Ascension Coffee.

 The Basement Lounge

 Free rings true for the major museums that make up the Cultural District.
-The Amon Carter Museum of American Art is always free (closed until September 14 for renovations), the Modern Art Museum of Fort Worth is free on Fridays and half-price on Sundays, and the Kimbell Art Museum's permanent collection is free year-round.
+The Amon Carter Museum of American Art is always free, the Modern Art Museum of Fort Worth is free on Fridays and half-price on Sundays, and the Kimbell Art Museum's permanent collection is free year-round.